ajakkula24-ops/Hospital_Admissions_Analysis_Dashboard_Power_BI/README.md

 Download the .pbix file

-Open using Power BI Desktop
+Open with Power BI Desktop

+Load the dataset if required

 Use filters and slicers to explore insights